 Behre et al. (2015) enrolled 202 patients in their RCT, with rLH initiated in the early follicular phase for 103 patients and in the mid-follicular phase for 98, in addition to administration of standard rFSH in a long agonist protocol across 27 centres.
 (6) The sample size of the study was powered to evaluate differences in the number of retrieved oocytes as a primary outcome.
 Women aged 36-40 years were enrolled, and ovarian response was not an inclusion criterion.
-There was no significant difference in the number of retrieved oocytes retrieved across both groups $(9.7 \pm 6.9 \text{ ys } 10.9 \pm 6.5, p>0.05)$.
+There was no significant difference in the number of retrieved oocytes retrieved across both groups ($9.7 \pm 6.9 \text{ vs} 10.9 \pm 6.5$, p>0.05).

 Revelli et al. (2012) conducted an RCT of 530 women with POR in their first IVF cycle and those undergoing a second IVF attempt.
-(7) They evaluated the effect of adding rLH (150 IU/day) to the treatment regimen of women undergoing a long agonist protocol from day 1 (early LH exposure; n=264) or day 7 (late

-LH exposure; n=266).
-The primary outcome in the study was the number of retrieved oocytes, which was not significantly different between both groups $(3.7 \pm 2.1 \text{ vs } 3.5 \pm 2.4, p>0.05)$.
+(7) They evaluated the effect of adding rLH (150 IU/day) to the treatment regimen of women undergoing a long agonist protocol from day 1 (early LH exposure; n=264) or day 7 (late LH exposure; n=266).
+The primary outcome in the study was the number of retrieved oocytes, which was not significantly different between both groups $(3.7 \pm 2.1 \text{ vs } 3.5 \pm 2.4, \text{ p} > 0.05)$.

-Recombinant human LH + recombinant FSH is recommended over recombinant FSH monotherapy in poor responders.
-Conditional // Early or midcycle initiation of recombinant human LH is equally recommended in poor responders.
-Conditional //
+Recombinant follicle stimulating hormone (rFSH) monotherapy is not recommended over rFSH Recombinant human luteinizing hormone (r-hLH) in poor responders.
+Conditional Early or mid-follicular initiation of r-hLH is equally recommended in poor responders.
+Conditional \\ indicating improved embryo implantation potential.

-The systematic review and meta-analysis synthesized data from multiple studies, demonstrating that combined rLH and rFSH therapy significantly increased CPR compared to rFSH monotherapy, with sustained effects observed across various subgroup analyses.
-Moreover, implantation rates were notably higher with combined therapy, indicating improved embryo implantation potential.
 Analysis of RCTs consistently showed a higher number of retrieved oocytes with combined rLH and rFSH treatment.
 This recommendation is further supported by findings from systematic reviews and individual studies, which consistently demonstrate the benefits of rLH supplementation in improving CPRs, particularly in poor responder populations.
 Notably, an RCT indicated a lower incidence of total pregnancy outcome failure with r-hFSH/r-hLH combination therapy than with r-hFSH monotherapy, emphasising the superiority of combined treatment in enhancing reproductive outcomes in poor responders.